anquanscan/sec-tools/README.md

 [device-monitor-client](https://github.com/ibonkonesa/device-monitor-client): Device monitor client based on Quasar framework
 [EAPrimer](https://github.com/m8sec/EAPrimer): C# project that Reflectively loads .Net assemblies in memory.
 [Retrieve-Windows-Wifi-Passwords](https://github.com/codingo/Retrieve-Windows-Wifi-Passwords): Retreives the SSID names and passwords in cleartext for each Wifi network stored on the computer running this powershell script and output to JSON.
 [CTFTools](https://github.com/LvMalware/CTFTools): Some tools I wrote (and will write) for CTF competitions
+[hacker-container](https://github.com/madhuakula/hacker-container): The Swiss Army Container for Cloud Native Security.
+Container with all the list of useful tools/commands while hacking and securing Containers, Kubernetes Clusters, and Cloud Native workloads.